trikko/etichetta/AI.md

 <img src="https://github.com/trikko/etichetta/assets/647157/efde7eb3-e4ea-4cfd-8f7a-fb41e377fb2e" width="480">
 <img src="https://github.com/trikko/etichetta/assets/647157/5a9ff296-58bb-4850-b625-1fc74b67793e" width="480">

-Now all I have to do is simply adjust the proposed frame and press the `0` or `1` key to choose the right class.
+Now all I have to do is simply adjust the proposed frame and press the `0` or `1` key to choose the right class (you see? the cat in the second photo is Goose).
 A nice difference compared to making all the rectangles from scratch!